-Inspired by our Catholic, Franciscan tradition, the Center for Service & Learning (CS&L) is a catalyst for impactful community engagement experiences.
+Inspired by our Catholic, Franciscan tradition, the Center for Community Engagement (CCE) is a catalyst for impactful community engagement experiences.

-About CS&L: We collaborate with students, faculty, staff and community partners to facilitate the sharing of knowledge and resources of the University for the common good.
+About CCE: We collaborate with students, faculty, staff and community partners to facilitate the sharing of knowledge and resources of the University for the common good.

-The CS&L supports faculty who teach community-engaged courses, collaborates with community partners to address societal needs, is home to SFUServes Ambassadors program, and sponsors a domestic and international service mission trips.
+The CCE supports faculty who teach community-engaged courses, collaborates with community partners to address societal needs, is home to SFUServes Ambassadors program, and sponsors a domestic and international service mission trips.

 2016/2017 Annual Update

 Lisa Georgiana, Director

 Denise Farabaugh, Administrative Assistant

 The Uwork pilot project provided a series of hands-on professional development workshops to job-seekers through community partners.

 Community-Engaged Courses provide opportunities for students to work together to affect change in the community as well as gain an enriched learning experience through hands-on activities.
 Students apply what they are learning in class to meet a community need.

 The event was part of Enactus’ Uwork project, a student-led initiative designed to provide training and skills to high-risk job seekers in Central PA.